sealldeveloper/incredibox-modding-docs/Tools/AnimationRenderer/README.md

 > These animations are not perfect, decimal pixel changes are not accounted for and are rounded, for example `-4.95` becomes `-5` and `1.25` becomes `1`.

 ## Requirements
-- Python 3.11 or higher
+- Python 3.11 or higher (Make sure to select the `Add to PATH` option)

 ## How to use:
 ### Windows